Table of Contents

 - In its free version, you are limited to five minutes of video recording

 - The videos are saved into Mp4 format

 - Limited editing features

 - You will have to create an account with them to use it

 The post covers all possible free and limited free full-screen video recording tools that are available on macOS and Windows.
-When using Windows, EaseUS RecExperts offers excellent features which include support to record games, desktop, webcam, and audio.
+But here we want to recommend EaseUS RecExperts again.
+It offers excellent features which include support to record games, desktop, webcam, and audio.
 It can listen to system sound.
 It also provides a task scheduler so you can record at any time.